 Hydrographic Survey: Pre- and post-dredging hydrographic surveys, SAV surveys, and/or shellfish surveys may be required based on site-specific conditions and the likelihood that important aquatic resources or special aquatic sites could be present.

-Fill Material: Dredging for fill material is not authorized under this permit; however, use of dredged material as fill is not prohibited.
+Fill Material: Dredging for the purposes of obtaining fill material is not authorized under this permit; however, use of dredged material as fill is not prohibited.